Yoni6man/alx-pre_course/0x01-git/README.md

-adding readme in to 0x01-git
+collaboration: be uo to date